bcgov/nr-water-licensed-works-backup/docs/user-guide/what-to-do.md

 **What it means.** Sent every Monday morning, whatever happened that week.
 It exists so that silence isn't the only sign the system is working.

-**Does it need you?** No. It's confirmation, not a call to action.
+**Does this need action?** No. It's confirmation, not a call to action.

-## If you're not sure
+## If something is unclear

-If a message names a check you don't recognise, or you're unsure whether something needs a response, contact the maintainer.
+If a message names an unfamiliar check, or it's unclear whether something needs a response, contact the maintainer.